 In particular, Chen et al. (2003) used the cross-section (optical depth) method to calculate the effect of both subhaloes intrinsic to the main lens and line-of-sight haloes.
 They found that the former would dominate the total lensing cross-section, although the exact percentage was highly sensitive to the spatial distribution of substructures2; the latter - line-of-sight haloes, modelled as singular isothermal spheres - would contribute to $\leq 10\%$ of the total perturbation.
-Metcalf (2005a) performed ray-tracing simulations for the line-of-sight lens population $(10^6 M{\odot} \leq m \leq 10^9 M{\odot})$ in a Λ CDM universe, which he compared to several observed systems with measured cusp-caustic ratios.
-Assuming that haloes have Navarro, Frenk & White (NFW) profiles (Navarro et al. 1996, 1997), he found that the predicted abundance of line-of-sight haloes was enough to explain the observed flux-ratio anomalies of several representative cases.
-With a slightly different approach and assuming singular isothermal spheres for the line-of-sight haloes, Miranda & Macciò (2007) found that with contributions from the sight-line perturbers, the observed flux-ratio anomalies can be reproduced with a high confidence level.
+Metcalf (2005a) performed ray-tracing simulations for the line-of-sight lens population $(10^6 M{\odot} \leq m \leq 10^9 M{\odot})$ in a Λ CDM universe, which he compared to several observed systems with measured cuspcaustic ratios.
+Assuming that haloes have Navarro, Frenk & White (NFW) profiles (Navarro et al. 1996, 1997), Metcalf found that the predicted abundance of line-of-sight haloes was enough to explain the observed flux-ratio anomalies of several representative cases.
+With a slightly different approach and assuming haloes to be singular isothermal spheres, Miranda & Macciò (2007) found that, with the additional contribution from haloes along the line of sight, the observed flux-ratio anomalies can be reproduced with a high confidence level.